 ▲▲▲ Temppeliaukio Church Awe-inspiring, copper-topped 1969 "Church in the Rock."

-▲▲ Uspenski Orthodox Cathedral Orthodoxy's most prodigious display outside of Eastern Europe.
+▲▲ Uspenski Orthodox Cathedral Orthodoxy's most prodigious display in the Baltics.

 ▲▲ Lutheran Cathedral Green-domed, 19th-century Neoclassical masterpiece.